 In a couple of short weeks, we will meet again in Riga, to enjoy all the possibilities offered by the most epic Zabbix event of the year – Zabbix Conference 2017.

-To help you get more familiar with the presenters of this years speeches, we are offering you insights in the minds of people stepping on the stage of our event and sharing their vision, experience and knowledge.
+To help you get more familiar with the presenters of this year’s speeches, we are offering you insights into the minds of people stepping onto the stage of our event and sharing their vision, experience and knowledge.

 Today we would like to present Serg Mescheryakov, a Doctor of Science, Professor of St.Petersburg Polytechnic University, Russia, specializing in Computer Science and Engineering.
 In his 37 years of experience in IT as a developer, database architect, analyst and teacher, he has published more than 120 scientific papers and books and implemented a series of enterprise-scale database systems.

 Tell us about you and your company, how did you get started, and what choices led you to where you are now?